irreversibly/onepoint_20190521/nevipam_on_revision.md

 Allergic rhinitis (AR) is one of the most common allergic diseases around the world [1].
 Typical symptoms of AR include nasal itching, sneezing, rhinorrhea, nasal stuffiness, and/or red, itchy, and watery eyes which last throughout the year in perennial AR [2].

 AR is an IgE-mediated allergic inflammation associated with T helper 2 (Th2) cells polarization, which is attributed to a functional defect of T regulatory (Treg) cells.
 Treg produce IL-10 and transforming growth factor (TGF)-, while Th2 cells produce interleukin (IL)-4, IL-5, and IL-13, which finally activate effector cells of allergic inflammation such as eosinophils and mast cells.
-Main pharmacologic treatment of AR includes antihistamines, inhaled nasal corticosteroids, and leukotriene receptor antagonists, which are effective to control AR symptoms and allergic inflammation.

 > IgE-mediated allergic inflammation is the main pathophysiologic mechanism of allergic rhinitis, and drives the T helper 2 (Th2) cell polarization.
 Th2 cells produce interleukin (IL)-4, IL-5, and IL-13 and these mediators activate various effectors cells of allergic inflammation such as eosinophils and mast cells.

-In contrast, activation of Th2 derived allergic inflammation is attributed to a functional defect of T regulatory (Treg) cells.
+>In contrast, activation of Th2 derived allergic inflammation is attributed to a functional defect of T regulatory (Treg) cells.
 The production of IL-10 and transforming growth factor (TGF)-  produced from Treg was decreased, and subsequently leading to skewing into Th2-inflammation.

 Main pharmacologic treatment of AR includes antihistamines, inhaled nasal corticosteroids, and leukotriene receptor antagonists, which are effective to control AR symptoms and allergic inflammation.